msargordi/RAG/README.md

 # RAG
-small project that go over various aspect of RAG models.
+Project that go over various aspect of RAG models.